Anzhelina Shvachka: Career

 Shvachka was born in Dnipro, Ukraine.
 She is the prizewinner of Klaudia Taev Competition in 2005.
-After that she was invited to perform numerous times with Pärnu International Opera Music Festival PromFest in Estonia and abroad.
-Some notable roles were the title role in Carmen (2007), Lyubasha in The Tsar's Bride (2013), Amneris in Aida (2015).
+After that, she was invited to perform numerous times at the Pärnu International Opera Music Festival PromFest in Estonia and abroad.
+Some notable roles were the title role in Carmen (2007), Lyubasha in The Tsar's Bride (2013), and Amneris in Aida (2015).

 She recorded Prince Igor with the NRCU Symphony Orchestra under Theodore Kuchar in 2005, and Robert Ian Winstin's Oedipus Requiem with the Kyiv Philharmonic in 2007.